ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Send release notes and actions that you have performed to the instrument scientist so they know what has been updated/installed.
 This includes any updates to common configuration/calibration files.

-- Record the release to the instrument (add to list in [Instrument Releases](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information)).
+- Record the release of the instrument (add to list in [Instrument Releases](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information)).

 ## Start and stop